igor-drozdov/alembic/_posts/2018-10-19-scaling-large-elm-application.md

             Html.map GameOverMsg <| GameOverWidget.view state
 {% endhighlight %}

-Subscriptions are handled similarly (the whole can be viewed on <a href="https://github.com/igor-drozdov/eloquence-game/blob/master/src/Main.elm"> GitHub </a>)
+Subscriptions are handled similarly (the whole app can be viewed on <a href="https://github.com/igor-drozdov/eloquence-game/blob/master/src/Main.elm" target="_blank"> GitHub </a>)

 <hr />